jcabi/jcabi-github/README.md

 [`com.jcabi.github`][package]
 package is the object-oriented API.
 Use it like this:

-## Work with GitHub's API

-By default, the library works with GitHub's API (https://api.github.com)
+By default, the library works with [GitHub RESTful API]:

 ```java
 import com.jcabi.github.*;